LEARN FRENCH IN 3 MINUTES - French idiom: Avoir du pain sur la planche

 Transcript

-Welcome to this video, where we will see a French expression in a few minutes.
-Today, we will see an expression that was asked to me by a subscriber.
+Welcome to this video, where we'll take a look at a French expression in just a few minutes.
+Today, we're going to look at an expression that was requested of me by a subscriber.

-This expression means having a lot of work to do.
-You asked me what this expression means, but also where it comes from.
-So let's see it together today.
+This expression means having work to do.
+You've asked me what it means and where it comes from.
+So let's find out together today.

-Having work to do means that you have a lot of work to do, you have a lot of tasks to accomplish.
-For example, if you are organizing a party, you can say the guests are coming in an hour and I still have work to do.
+Having your work cut out for you means you've got a lot of work to do, a lot of tasks to accomplish.
+For example, if you're organizing a party, you might say the guests are arriving in an hour and I've still got work to do.

-I have to decorate the room, bake a cake, make the cocktails and do my makeup.
+I have to decorate the room, bake a cake, prepare cocktails and do my make-up.
 I still have a lot to do.
-I really have a lot of work to do.
+I've still got a lot of work to do.

 Here's some more context to help you understand.
 If you've just bought a new apartment or house and there's a lot of work to be done, you might say there's so much work to be done to make this apartment livable and pretty.